The Hebrew Bible (The Old Testament)

 Approx. 632,500 words (Old Testament, King James Version)

-The jealous, vengeful, violent and occasionally loving word of God
+The jealous, vengeful, violent, contradictory and occasionally loving word of God

 What wrecks the Bible as literature is too much God.

-On the surface this may sound like an ignorant comment, prompting the response, "Well, what did you expect?
-It's a religious text and isn't religion all about gods?"
+On the surface this may sound like an odd criticism, prompting the response, "Well, what did you expect?
+It's a religious text and isn't religion mainly about gods?"

-But if we are indeed looking at The Hebrew Bible or Old Testament as a purported literary classic—from which all Western literature is sometimes said to spring—this may stand as an appropriately succinct criticism.
+But if we are indeed looking at The Hebrew Bible or Old Testament as literature—the purported classic from which at least all Western literature is sometimes said to spring—this may stand as an appropriately succinct critique.

 Yes, the Bible is a religious volume, believed by some to be the word of God and bound to have a lot of references to divinity.
 But we're not looking at it as a theological tome here.
 We're approaching it similarly to how we read other ancient works, like the Babylonian Gilgamesh or the Homeric epics.
 And as we plow through the chapters and verses of the Old Testament or Hebrew Bible, we find the message from on high repeated continually: I am your God.
 Worship me.
 Love me.
 Do what I say.
 Obey my laws in excruciating detail.
 Punish those who don't.
 Wipe out their cities, decimate their families....

-Imagine, though, if on nearly every page of these ancient tales, Zeus or some other deity were seeking worship, demanding sacrifices, making rules, enforcing obeisance, threatening punishment, or carrying out massacres.
+Imagine, though, if on nearly every page of these ancient tales, Zeus or some other deity were to seek worship, demand sacrifices, issue rules, enforce obeisance, threaten punishment, or initiate massacres.
 On nearly every page.
-I'm guessing those stories wouldn't be universally recognized as great literary works today.
+I'm guessing those stories would not be universally recognized as great literary works today.

 Yet that's what we have with the Hebrew Bible and Old Testament.
-Whether you believe in the Jewish and Christian God, whatever your understanding of that being, any thorough reading requires continual wading through the continual propaganda to join Team God.
+Whether you believe in the Jewish and Christian God—whatever your understanding of that being—any thorough reading requires continual wading through the propaganda to join Team God.

-Let me repeat: yes, the book is appreciated primarily as a religious document and so religious dogma is to be expected.
-But we're weighing it here as a work of creative literature.
+Let me repeat: yes, the book is appraised primarily as a religious document and so religious dogma is to be expected, but we're weighing it here as a work of creative literature.

-By the way, this is not to conflate The Hebrew Bible (also called in Hebrew the Tanakh or Miqra) and The Old Testament.
-Their contents vary, the arrangements of books within them differ, and their textual interpretations can be widely diverse.
+By the way, this is not to conflate The Hebrew Bible (also known as in Hebrew as the Tanakh or Miqra) and The Old Testament.
+It's understood their contents vary, the arrangements of books differ, and their textual interpretations can be widely diverse.
 Yet the critiques being made here generally apply to both equally.

 The Old Testament test